Free Quilt Patterns

 I was commissioned by my son to make this quilt for a 1 year old little

-- My soccer ball quilt is for a one year old, so I have used flannel and
+- Because the soccer ball quilt is for a one year old, I have used flannel and

 fleece fabrics for a soft blanket that will wrap easily around the baby.